Farnsfield: Location

-Farnsfield lies in central Nottinghamshire, approximately 14 mi north-east of Nottingham, 9 mi east of Mansfield and 4 mi north-west of Southwell.
-It is approximately a mile to the east of the main A614 road linking Nottingham to Doncaster.
+Farnsfield lies in central Nottinghamshire, approximately 16 mi north-east of Nottingham, 9.8 mi east of Mansfield and 6.8 mi north-west of Southwell.
+The main area of the village itself is approximately mile to the east of the main A614 road linking Nottingham to Doncaster.

 History

 The parish church of St Michael dates from the 15th century, before the Reformation.
-Following a fire in the mid-19th century, it was rebuilt by Thomas Chambers Hine and Robert Evans in 1859 to 1860.
+It was rebuilt by Thomas Chambers Hine and Robert Evans in 1859 to 1860.
 Only a fragment of the tower from the 15th-century building survives.
 The parish is in the Diocese of Southwell and Nottingham.

 The area has evidence at several sites of ancient Roman and earlier occupation.
 To the south of the village, along the footpath to Oxton, are the remains of a small Roman marching camp, marked by a small Roman fort.
 There are no standing remains in the fields, but outlines of the buildings are clearly visible on aerial photos, including the satellite view on Google Maps.
 One mile south-west of the village is a small oval earthwork.
 The remains of a hillfort at Combs Farm is encircled by a bank and ditch.
 From excavated material, this fort appears to have been Romano-British in origin.
 Two ditches in a wood at Camp Hill, 1½ miles north-east of Farnsfield, are the remaining traces of an Iron Age earthwork, a hillfort.
 In the 18th century, researchers estimated it to have been 40 acre in area.
 The Roman camp and the ancient hillfort at Combs Farm are both protected Scheduled Monuments.

 There was a tower windmill on Siding Lane shown on a map of 1898 as an 'old windmill'.
 It was recorded as a shell in August 1935, with the cap and fantail gone.
 The mill was owned at some time by a miller named Whitehead, who also milled at Edingley Watermill.
 When in use, it was powered by a gas engine.

 The Good Intent Windmill was a tower mill, built c.
 1820 for Holliday, a resident of Farnsfield.
 Material for building the mill was carted from Fiskerton.
 The tower was 6 storeys, brick-built and untarred, with 4 sweeps driving 3 pairs of stones (1 French and 2 grey).
 The mill was worked by William Shaw, who was succeeded by his son Alec c.
 1893.
 The mill was sold to George Hutchinson, who worked it for short periods until the machinery was dismantled and the tower demolished about 1915.

 A post windmill was recorded near the Junction Inn, owned by Bower.